Karnataka: List of BJP candidate for 21 Lok Sabha seats

 Belagaum - Suresh Angadi

-Shimogga- BY Raghavendra
+Shimoga- BY Raghavendra

 Chitradurga (SC) - A Narayanaswamy